 Gelb: envy is yellow in German

-In English, the expression is “to be green with envy”, but the Germans use the colour yellow when they feel envious and say “Gelb vor Neid”.
+In English, the expression is “to be green with envy”, but the Germans use the color yellow when they feel envious and say “Gelb vor Neid”.

 Orange: sweet and sour

-While the citrus fruit was called an orange as early as the 13th century, its colour was described as yellow-red for a long time.
-Around the 16th century, European languages began adopting the same word for both fruit and colour.
+While the citrus fruit was called an orange as early as the 13th century, its color was described as yellow-red for a long time.
+Around the 16th century, European languages began adopting the same word for both fruit and color.

 Rosa: the tint of love and optimism

-In the west, we tend to call pink a female colour and gender-target with pink products, but other cultures such as Japan associate male traits with the colour.
+In the west, we tend to call pink a female color and gender-target with pink products, but other cultures such as Japan associate male traits with the color.
 Pink can be sweet, innocent, hopeful and optimistic, but also weak, silly, cheap and vulnerable, depending on its hue or shade.

 When you’re wearing pink glasses, you tend to have an optimistic, possibly even deluded outlook on things.
 “Durch die rosa Brille schauen“, literally to look through pink glasses, attests to that.